benharris8/project-1/README.md

 The ghosts have the A* logic and will continuously generate an array of coordinates which is the shortest possible route to Pacman.
 They will then move to the first coordinate and regenerate the list.

+I had to write a lot of helper functions in order to work with Arrays in Javascript effectively.